jamsocket/driftdb/docs/src/pages/index.md

 # DriftDB

-**DriftDB is a real-time data backend for browser-based applications.** It supports a number of messaging primitives, including:
+**DriftDB is a real-time data backend that runs on the edge.** It supports a number of messaging primitives, including:

 - Publisher / subscriber channels (PubSub)
 - Key/value storage with subscriptions